 Nose: immediate runny nose, sneezing and itching

 Throat: change in voice, trouble swallowing, drooling

-Heart: fainting, dizziness, loss of conscience
+Heart: fainting, dizziness, loss of consciousness

 Other: sense of impending doom, doesn't feel right